microsoft/FluidFramework/packages/dds/tree/docs/wip/revertible-fork-api.md

 > The original "non-cloned" revertible, which came from the `"commitApplied"` event, is implicitly associated with the branch that raised the event.

-There is a precise scenario in which this matters to a user.
+There is a particular scenario in which this is necessary for a user.
 If a user wants to create a new branch and allow that branch to undo past the commit at which it was created (i.e., undo "back into its parent branch"), then all the relevant revertibles from the parent branch must be cloned and the clones must be associated with the new branch.
 For example:

 1. Parent branch **P** appends commits _X_, _Y_, and _Z_.